Cutting planes for signomial programming: Conclusion and discussions

 In this paper we study valid inequalities for SP problems and propose two types of valid linear inequalities: intersection cuts and outer approximation cuts.
-Both are derived from normalized DCC formulations of signomial term sets.
+Both are derived from normalized DCC formulations of signomial-term sets.
 First, we study general conditions for maximal $\cS$-free sets.
 We construct maximal signomial term-free sets from which we generate intersection cuts.
-Second, we construct convex outer approximations of signomial term sets within hypercubes.
+Second, we construct convex outer approximations of signomial-term sets within hypercubes.
 We provide extended formulations for the convex envelopes of concave functions in the normalized DCC formulations.
 Then we separate valid inequalities for the convex outer approximations by projection.
 Moreover, when $h=2$, we use supermodularity to derive a closed-form expression for the convex envelopes.

 We present a comparative analysis of the computational results obtained with the \minlplib instances.
 This analysis demonstrates the effectiveness of the proposed valid inequalities.
 The results show that intersection cuts and outer approximation cuts have similar performance and their combination takes the best of each setting.
 In particular, it is easy to implement outer approximation cuts in general purpose solvers.

-In the future, we plan to carefully optimize outer approximation cuts and develop them as an easy-to-use plugin.
+In the following, we have some further discussions that lead to some open questions and possible extensions of the proposed cutting plane algorithms.